West Leaze Aqueduct

 Cambria Bridge

-Cambria bridge was first built in 1877 by James Hilton, a speculative builder.
+Cambria road bridge was first built in 1877 by James Hilton, a speculative builder.

 A wharf for Webb's timber yard was situated just south of the bridge on the eastern bank.